wesbuck/DominionCardAPI/readme.md

 python manage.py ingest_csv dominion_cards.csv
 ```

-Note that you can import any properly-formatted data set by specifying a file other than `challenge_data.csv` when
+Note that you can import any properly-formatted data set by specifying a file other than `dominion_cards.csv` when
 running the `ingest_csv` function.

 ### Create a User